angelacao2109/Pottery-E-Commerce-Website/README.md

 ### Why was this stack chosen?

 - **React.js:** allows for fast rendering and interactive UIs, essential for a smooth user experience in e-commerce.
-TailwindCSS and Bootstrap provide responsive, customizable design components for scalability across devices.
+TailwindCSS provides a responsive, customizable design components for scalability across devices.

 - **Django:** offers a secure, scalable backend with built-in authentication, security, and an admin panel for managing products and orders.
 Axios simplifies frontend-backend communication.